Telethon: New Zealand

-In 1991, an emergency fundraising 16-hour telethon was hurriedly arranged after a devastating cyclone flattened most of Western Samoa.
+In December 1991, an emergency fundraising 16-hour telethon was hurriedly arranged after a devastating cyclone flattened most of Western Samoa.
 The total raised was just over $1.5 million with the Government of New Zealand matching the dollar amount, bringing the total to just over $3 million.

 In 1993, TV3 hosted a 22-hour telethon to raise funds for the Starship Children's Hospital.
 Events focused on the two main venues at Auckland's Aotea Centre and Wellington's Shed 6, with roving crews based in Christchurch, Dunedin, Hamilton and the rest of the country.
-The event raised just over $3.5 million.
+The event raised just over $1.5 million.

 TV3 broadcast a 23-hour telethon "The Big Night In" to support KidsCan, which aired on August 8 and 9, 2009.
 The event raised $1,944,225.

 In collaboration with the New Zealand Government, Three, Māori Television, TVNZ 2 and various online platforms simulcast an eight-hour telethon on 16 October 2021, known as the 'Vaxathon', to support the country's COVID-19 vaccination effort.

-Some regional stations have also operated their own local telethons to fund local facilities and other organizations.
+Some regional stations have also operated their own local telethons to fund local facilities and other organisations.